-The gravity survey, completed in December, 2016, generated a basin model as an aid to lithium exploration.
-The survey also defined the regional structural setting revealing complex structures dominated by a major fault bounding Eagle Mountain on both sides.
+The gravity survey, completed in December 2016, generated a basin model as an aid to lithium exploration.
+The survey also permitted identifying the potential regional structural setting revealing complex structures dominated by a major fault bounding Eagle Mountain on both sides.